francescobongini/Data-Augmentation-in-YOLOv3/README.md

 ### How to run this repository
 1. Download or clone this repository to your computer.
 2. Install some basic requirements if needed.
-3. Download <a href="https://drive.google.com/file/d/1Kyoyira0liRRr_FOY8DDSeATLQAwXtu-/view?usp=sharing">kaist_thermal_detector.weights</a> or <a href="https://drive.google.com/file/d/1xx4nhja95VeFsZydTycD8ArTYl1p-bnx/view?usp=sharing">flir_detector.weights </a> files and put in the directory 'weights'.
+3. Download <a href="https://drive.google.com/file/d/1xx4nhja95VeFsZydTycD8ArTYl1p-bnx/view?usp=sharing">flir_detector.weights </a> files and put in the directory 'weights'.
 4. Open a terminal and run following commands according to functions:

 Noted that all of these instructions for Linux environment (for Windows, you should visit original repository to read more)